Accommodation

 Discover Norland student lifeAccommodation in the beautiful, historic and vibrant university city of Bath

 When you’re offered a place at Norland, we’ll ask you if you’d like us to help you find your first-year accommodation.
-Occasionally, if there is a spare room in one of the first-year houses, we may offer it out to a Norland student from another year group or a student from another university.
+Occasionally, if there is a spare room in one of the first-year apartments, flats or houses, we may offer it out to a Norland student from another year group or a student from another university.

 All accommodation sourced by us is within walking distance or a bus ride from Norland.
 All bedrooms are furnished with a bed, desk, drawers and a wardrobe.